erSubhashThapa/100daysofcode/r1-log.md

 # #100DaysOfCode Log - Round 1 - Dashiell Bark-Huss
 ## Day 42
 ### R1D42 2/11/18
-I continued the JavaScript Events tutorial on Lynda.com.
+1. I continued the JavaScript Events tutorial on Lynda.com.

-I started and completed the Array Cardio Day 2 challenge from [JavaScript30](https://javascript30.com).
-I started a project that tracks my exercise and coding streaks called Dashie Tracker.
+2. I started and completed the **Array Cardio Day 2** challenge from [JavaScript30](https://javascript30.com).

+3. I started a project that tracks my exercise and coding streaks called **Dashie Tracker**.
 ![ScreenShot](log_imgs/dashie_tracker2_11.png)

 **Thoughts and Feelings:** I really felt like I could have coded for longer.
 I have a few projects I want to try.
 But it's cloudy so our power is limited today, since we run on solar.